 What’s in Red Lobster Tartar Sauce?

-This combination together makes for a slightly sweet tartar sauce that is has a nice crunch to it.
-The carrot adds a nice texture to the tartar sauce that you are going to love.
+This combination together makes for a slightly sweet tartar sauce that has a nice crunch to it.
+The carrot adds a nice texture to the tartar sauce you will love.

-How to Make Red Lobster Tartar Sauce
+How to Make Red Lobster Tartar Sauce from scratch

-Simply combine the ingredients in a bowl.
-Then refrigerate for at least 30 minutes before serving.
+- Refrigerate the sauce for at least 30 minutes before serving.

 That’s it!
 Easy to make and no cooking involved.
 Once you try this simple recipe, you won’t ever go back to premade tartar sauce from the store!

 Tartar sauce is so wonderfully diverse.
 It’s a delicious dipping sauce and sandwich spread.
 This tartar sauce tastes wonderful with fried fish, baked fish, on fish sandwiches, and it even tastes great on a hamburger.

-More Red Lobster Copycat Recipes
+More Red Lobster copycat recipes

 Go ahead and make a batch of our Red Lobster Tartar Sauce copycat recipe, then try out these: